SophieSigfstead/GWAS/README.md

 ## Other Directories:
 ### GWAS/enformer_and_tangermeme
+- At beginning of project, wanted to ensure that we could run Enformer + Tangermeme in pytorch.
+Files to do so are contained here.
+These were just tests to ensure functionality, nothing is built yet.

 ### Finemapping: GWAS/finemapping and GWAS/fine_mapping_results
+- Used to do finemapping analysis on GWAS 1

 ### Genome Wide Complex Trait Analysis (GCTA): GWAS/gcta_output_directory and GWAS/gcta
 - GCTA software website: https://yanglab.westlake.edu.cn/software/gcta/#Overview